 Chris Hicks was one of the best offensive linemen in Indiana State history.
-Hicks was the starting offensive tackle for three straight seasons (1973, 1974 and 1975), and was a key blocker for All-American Vincent Allen during Allen’s senior season.
+He was a starting offensive tackle for three consecutive seasons (1973, 1974, and 1975) and served as a key blocker for All-American running back Vincent Allen over all three seasons, after starting on the Indiana State defensive line his freshman year.

 Hicks, himself, received All-American status during his senior season.
 He was named to the American Football Coaches Association first team and the Kodak All-American first team while also being named to the Associated Press Honorable Mention All-American team.
 At the time of his awards, Hicks was the second First Team All-American selection in Sycamore football history, according to current records on hand, dating back to the 1896 season.